Centre for the Study of the Legacies of British Slavery: Database

 Money was also invested in the Railway Mania of the 1840s (the mania tipped the transportation balance away from the Golden Age of the British canal system) and in the factory system.
 "As well as paying for the building of dozens of country houses and art collections, the money also helped fund railways, museums, insurance companies, mining firms, merchants and banks."

-Some streets and statues in the United Kingdom are named after slaveholders and beneficiaries of slavery.

-Slavery generated immense wealth.
-For example, the London business district known as the Isle of Dogs, where the three West India Docks were built, profited heavily from the slave trade.
-Another example is New Town, Edinburgh.